Characterising the infinite volume scaling limit of gradient models with non-convex energy: Adapting the analysis in

 \begin{theorem} [Theorem 6.7 of \cite{ABKM}] Let $L_0=\max\{2^{d+3}+16R,4d(2^d+R)\}$.
 For every $L\ge L_0$, there are $h_0$, $A_0$ and $\kappa$, depending only on $L$ and the fixed parameters, with the property that, for any $h\ge h_0$ and $A\ge A_0$, there exists a $\rho(A)$ such that the map $\boldsymbol{S}_k:\Ucal_{k,\rho,\kappa}\to \bM(\Pcal_{k+1}^c,\mathfrak{V}_N)$ is $C^\infty$ and there are constants $C_{i_1,i_2,i_3}(A,L)$ such that

 for any $(H_k,K_k,\bq)\in \Ucal_{k,\rho,\kappa}$ and $i_1,i_2,i_3\ge 0$. \end{theorem}

 The corresponding result occupies the whole of Chapter 9 of \cite{ABKM}.
 However, the proof mainly relies on the properties of the various norms and of the mappings $\bR_{k+1}^{\ssup{\bq}}$ and $\Pi_2$.
-Since we have shown analogous properties in our setting in the preceding Steps, adapting the proof from \cite{ABKM} is straightforward.
-To illustrate this approach, we consider explicitly one of the individual maps in the composition that constitutes $\boldsymbol{S}_k(H_k,K_k,\bq)$.
-In Section \ref{S:6}, we show the smoothness of the exponential map

-for a suitable neighbourhood of the origin $U$.
-Here, minor differences from \cite{ABKM} arise due to the way we extend the weight function $\overline{W}_k^B$ to arbitrary vector fields.
-A detailed proof for the other maps in the composition is omitted, so as to avoid repeating substantial parts of \cite{ABKM}.
+Since we have shown analogous properties in our setting in the preceding steps, adapting the proof from \cite{ABKM} is straightforward.
+Minor differences from \cite{ABKM} arise due to the way we extend the weight function $\bunderline{W}_k^B$ to arbitrary vector fields, which are reflected in our constants.
+A detailed proof of Theorem \ref{T:smooth} is omitted, so as to avoid repeating substantial parts of \cite{ABKM}.
 We record here simply the appropriate constraints on our choice of the free parameters ($\kappa$ takes the same value as in Theorem \ref{T:wf}).

 \begin{ctracker}[userdefinedwidth=10cm,align=center]

 \end{ctracker} With a choice of parameters consistent with the above, we obtain a domain $\Ucal_{k,\rho,\kappa}$, on which $\boldsymbol{S}_k$ is smooth, determined by $\kappa$ and